StatisticalRethinkingJulia/StructuralCausalModels.jl/docs/src/introduction.md

 [StructuralCausalModels.jl](https://github.com/StatisticalRethinkingJulia/StructuralCausalModels.jl) is part of the [StatisticalRethinkingJulia](https://github.com/StatisticalRethinkingJulia) eco system.
 The package, once registered, can be installed using `] add StructuralCausalModels`.

 Please report issues (or file a pull request) on Github if you find a problem.

+Note: Version 0.1.0 of StructuralCausalModels.jl does not support latent variables.